magepages/mpdocs/docs/facebook-plugin/index.md

 You can go to: https://developers.facebook.com/tools/comments to get the list of your Facebook apps, which lets you moderate all comments associated with each app.

+**Note**: After setting up Facebook API information, you should go to **Widget** to select the display positions of the post or website,... of Facebook on your website.

 ## How to configure

 From the Admin Panel, go to `Stores > Configuration > Mageplaza Extensions > Facebook Plugin > Configuration`